BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 Prominent linked data ontologies are [WikiData](https://www.wikidata.org), [DBpedia](http://wiki.dbpedia.org/), and [YAGO](http://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago//).

 [Schema.org](https://schema.org) is an open initiative originally initiated by the major search engine providers  Google, Microsoft, Yahoo and Yandex.
-It is based on RDF and provides a vocabulary for semantically specifying things talked about on Web pages, including persons, organizations, locations, products, events, etc. Providers of websites can enrich their human-readable content by machine-readable semantic markup.
+It is based on RDF and provides a vocabulary for semantically specifying things talked about on web pages, including persons, organizations, locations, products, events, etc. Providers of websites can enrich their human-readable content by machine-readable semantic markup.
 Google introduced the term *knowledge graph* as Google's collection of such data which is used for semantic features of the search engine, e.g., the Google info boxes.
 Meanwhile, the term knowledge graph is also used for other large-scale ontologies with a focus on facts, including the Facebook graph and the Microsoft Office graph.
 Wikidata, DBpedia and YAGO can also be regarded as knowledge graphs in this sense.